fizzed/rocker/README.md

    to tap into your IDEs code completion, syntax highlighting, etc.

- * Support for injecting intermediate application-specific super classes during parsing phase  -- thereby creating your own app-specific template engine where you can make implicit variables/methods available to all templates.
+ * Support for injecting intermediate application-specific super classes during parsing & generating phase  -- thereby creating your own app-specific template engine where you can make implicit variables/methods available to all templates.

  * Since templates are just Java classes -- your logic / dynamic content can call